MalekGC/Pygame-Cloth-Sim/README.md

 # Pygame-Cloth-Sim
 A cloth simulation I did as a fun side project.
+Everything was done from scratch except the dot and line drawing, and the mouse input handling were done using pygame.
+Everything else (Physics simulation, custom data types, camera movement...) was done from scratch.
 # Controls
 - **Left click** to add an unlocked node.
 - **Left click while right clicking** to add a locked node.